kevinwang2882/projec1-Mario-World/README.md

 # Main features
 * Has audio music on background
-* The snake body has different Mario-items images.
+* The Mario behind has different Mario-items images.
-* A block (Bowser) appears on the map after every 3 foods are eaten.
+* A block (Bowser) appears on the map when box are collected each time.
-* Your best score will be displayed on the screen.
+* Best score will be displayed on the screen.

 # Player Stories
 * As a player, I should be able to to control the Mario with arrow keys